 Unlike the Greek legend Icarus, whose wings melted when he flew too close to the sun, NASA's new spacecraft came prepared.
 To protect its instruments from temperatures approaching 2,600 degrees Fahrenheit (1,426 degrees Celsius), the Parker Solar Probe (which was originally named the Solar Probe Plus) features an 8-foot-wide, 4.5-inch-thick carbon-composite foam shield called the Thermal Protection System (TPS).

 Unlike traditional armor, TPS weighs only 160 pounds and has an internal structure of 97 percent air.
 The engineering behind its design is so efficient that those components protected on the shaded side will astoundingly experience nothing more than room temperature.
 NASA installed the shield in June after it was briefly attached late last year just for testing.

 Much like the Cassini spacecraft's series of ever-closer dives toward Saturn, the probe will experience no fewer than 24 close encounters with the sun using repeated gravity assists from Venus.
+The next encounter is expected in January 2020.
 Its most precarious dive through the sun's outer atmosphere, projected to occur in 2024, will have it passing by the sun's surface at a distance of only 3.8 million miles.
 As a comparison, the closest NASA has ever approached the sun is from a distance of 27 million miles with the Helios 2 spacecraft in 1976.